Skip to main content

 "We work differently to most other wedding florists as we grow nearly all of our own flowers and target a lower florist budget.
 We keep our prices affordable for our clients using a few different techniques.
 Firstly, we encourage couples to choose a colour palette rather than a particular type of flower, which works well for us as we grow our own.

-So, for couples who aren't set on particular blooms and are happy to leave their florist to work creatively on their behalf, there are options for you to keep the cost of wedding flowers below £500.
+So, for couples who aren't set on particular blooms and are happy to leave their florist to work creatively on their behalf, there are options for you to keep their wedding flowers budget below £500.
 But it's important to remember to manage your expectations.
-Whilst it's completely doable to have wedding flower costs at less than £500, this won't be a package that includes all the bells and whistles.
+Whilst it's completely doable to keep your wedding flowers cost under £500, this won't be a package that includes all the bells and whistles.

 £500 - £1,000